Before you begin

 source "$HOME/.cargo/env"

-Four environment variables are required.
-You can enter these at the command line or add them to your $HOME/.bashrc file and source the file.
+Next, set up required environment variables.
+You can either enter the variables at the command line or add them to your $HOME/.bashrc file and source the file.

-To add them at the command line, use the following:
+To add the environment variables at the command line, run:

 export CCACHE_DIR=/home/ubuntu/.cache/ccache